ENCCS/veloxchem-hpc/content/ntos.rst

 Input file
 ----------

-Below is the input file for generating NTOs and detachment/attachment densities.
+Below is the input file for generating NTO cube files.
 You can read more about the input keywords in
 `this page <https://veloxchem.org/docs/keywords.html>`_.

 .. literalinclude:: inputs/bpvb.inp
-   :emphasize-lines: 9-14
+   :emphasize-lines: 9-13

 Exercise
 --------